fiverx-gfi-bremen/fiverx-api-java/README.md

 # Some more information

-You can find some keys, certificates and keystores in differnt formats within src/main/resources/crypto.
-The readme.txt file there describes the way they were created.
+You can find some keys, certificates and keystores in differnt formats within <code>src/main/resources/crypto</code>.
+The <code>readme.txt</code> file there describes the way they were created.
 The keystore passwords are the same as the client key passwords.

 This a pure Java API.
 Groovy is used for testing convenience, only.